tony-aptx4869/CTFLearn/README.md

 - CTF is an acronym for **C**apture **T**he **F**lag. <br />
 - A CTF starts with a challenge, which when completed successfully, will reveal the *flag*, a string of text that can be entered for points. <br />
 Challenges can be anything from [decoding a simple cipher](https://github.com/XNUConner/CTFLearn/tree/master/challenges/suspecious_message), to [hacking an intentionally vulnerable Gitlab server](https://www.youtube.com/watch?v=LrLJuyAdoAg). <br />
-- This repo began on March 29th 2021, as a look into my thought process when solving problems. <br />
+- This repo began on March 29th 2021, as insight into my thought process when solving problems. <br />

 ### Write ups
 #### Easy (Sorted most solves -> least solves)